Education Benefits: FAQs

 I want to use my benefits again this semester.
 What do I do?

-Upon registration, all VA students must complete a Veteran’s Certification Request (VCR) form, have their Veteran Academic Advisor sign the form and turn in to one of PBSC’s School Certifying Officials.
+Upon registration, all VA students must complete a Veteran’s Certification Request (VCR) form, have their Pathway Advisor sign the form and turn in to one of PBSC’s School Certifying Officials.
 Failure to complete a VCR on time will cause a delay of payment.

 Does the VA pay for my tuition and fees?